rossta/rossta.github.com/source/blog/2020-01-29-npm-version-constraints-for-rubyists.html.md

 ### Hyphen ranges

-> NPM hyphen-ranges are like separate comparision operators in a Gemfile
+> NPM hyphen-ranges are like separate comparison operators in a Gemfile

 For hyphen ranges, range inclusivity is tied to specificity of the declared versions: